kareman/Patterns/README.md

 Run `carthage update` to build the framework and drag the built `Patterns.framework` into your Xcode project.

-On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase” and add the Framework path as mentioned in [Carthage Getting started Step 4, 5 and 6](https://github.com/Carthage/Carthage/blob/master/README.md#if-youre-building-for-ios-tvos-or-watchos)
+In your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase” and add the Framework path as mentioned in [Carthage Getting started Step 4, 5 and 6](https://github.com/Carthage/Carthage/blob/master/README.md#if-youre-building-for-ios-tvos-or-watchos)

 ### Manually

-If you prefer not to use any of the aforementioned dependency managers, you can integrate Patterns into your project manually.
+If you prefer not to use any dependency managers, you can integrate Patterns into your project manually.
 Just drag the `Sources` folder into your Xcode project.

 ## Contributing
-Contributions are very welcome 🙌
+Contributions are most welcome 🙌

-Especially suggestions are for a better name.
+Especially suggestions for a better name.

 ## License